saurabh21077/TV-Series-Recommendation-System/README.md

   - User Home Page
   - After first login
   - Information display of each Series
+- Creating Flow Diagram for understanding of project using Miro board.
-- Collaborated in Python codes
+- Collaborated in Python codes and models.
+- Creating Readme and documentations for the project.
 - Showcasing the project progress in timely manner using presentations.